DarkSkull777/install-linux/README.md

 ## ⚡ Notes
 - Works only inside Termux (Android).
-- Alias setup is optional — if you skip, you can still run the distro manually.
+- Alias setup is optional. if you skip, you can still run the distro manually.
-- Tested with Python 3.
-No requirements.txt needed.
+- Tested with Python3